AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-Beyond having thread problems, `static` variables retain state across function calls.
-Creating
+Beyond having thread problems, `static` variables keep state across function calls.
+Creating too
-multiple `static` objects will create bugs.
+many `static` objects will produce bugs.

-The best way to write a function that `return`s a new object is to actually return a new object.
+The best way to write a function that `return`s a new object is to actually `return` a new object.

 ``` cpp
 inline const Rational operator*(const Rational& lhs, const Rational& rhs)